 Some examples of these scents include rosemary, cinnamon, and lemon.

-The next time you find it hard to focus on your work, light a couple of these candles and put them close by.
+The next time you find it hard to focus on your work, light a couple of these scented candles and put them close by.
 They could take some time, but you'll feel your mind clearing up after a while.

-3. Enhances Senses
+3. Scented Candles Enhance Senses

-Some candles also help in enhancing and refreshing your senses.
+Some scented candles also help in enhancing and refreshing your senses.
 You know…that feeling when you’re feeling all groggy and your mind feels full of fog.

 Orange and cinnamon scents are both great for rejuvenating senses and for giving a boost to mental clarity.